Good news: ‘bad news’ doesn’t mean you should bail from the market.

 While the market will always be unpredictable, one thing is certain — there will be future events that will cause volatility.

 Have you reviewed your investment portfolio lately?
-Have one of our financial specialists contact you for an educator-specific portfolio review.
+Have one of our financial specialists contact you for a portfolio review.

 Sources: